BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

 **1. User deposits funds** - The user deposits bitcoin into a mint or federation.
 Typically this is done by generating a lightning invoice through the mint and paying it.

-**2. Token creation** - Upon successful payment, the wallet generates secrets and [blinds](https://en.wikipedia.org/wiki/Blinding_(cryptography)) them.
+**2. Ecash creation** - Upon successful payment, the wallet generates secrets and [blinds](https://en.wikipedia.org/wiki/Blinding_(cryptography)) them.
 The wallet then sends the blinded messages to the mint or federation, which returns [blind signature](https://en.wikipedia.org/wiki/Blind_signature) on the blinded messages.
 The blinding process ensures that the mint cannot link the tokens to the user, preserving privacy.

-**3. Token receipt** - The user receives a set of proofs that correspond to specific amounts of bitcoin.
+**3. Ecash receipt** - The user receives a set of proofs that correspond to specific amounts of bitcoin.
 These proofs can be combined to create an ecash token of any amount denominated in bitcoin.

 #### Converting ecash to bitcoin

 **1. User initiates conversion** - User initiates a conversion request with their mint or federation.

-**2. Token verification and destruction** - The mint or federations verifies the validity of the ecash tokens.
+**2. Ecash verification and invalidation** - The mint or federation verifies the validity of the ecash tokens.
 Upon verification, the mint or federation invalidates these tokens, ensuring they cannot be reused.
 This step prevents double-spending.

-**3. Bitcoin transfer** - Once the tokens are verified and invalidated, the provider sends an equivalent amount of bitcoin to the user.
+**3. Bitcoin transfer** - Once the tokens are verified and invalidated, the mint or federation sends an equivalent amount of bitcoin to the user.

 #### Terminology translation table